DavidBruant/persisturl/README.md

 This endpoint can be used by the person installing the server This url can only be used once.
 It becomes unavailable afterwards

+The `<body>` is optional.
+If passed, it is used to import the data of another storage server

 ### Export capability